EdsonGermano/socrata-platform-soql-bigquery-adapter/README.md

 This service requires that a Google BigQuery credentials file is stored in the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.

-This credentials file is tied to your Google BigQuery project, which you should specify in the [configuration](https://github.com/socrata-platform/soql-bigquery-adapter/blob/master/soql-server-bq/src/main/resources/reference.conf) for the project:
+This credentials file is tied to your Google Bigquery project, which you should specify in the [configuration](https://github.com/socrata-platform/soql-bigquery-adapter/blob/master/soql-server-bq/src/main/resources/reference.conf) for the project:

 ```
 bigquery {